While we’d love to think that boys and girls start on the same level at school, sadly this is not the case.

 Boys are emotional

-“Some of the sorts of things we need to mindful of is that boys actually biologically have a little less serotonin than girls, which is the calming kind of chemical, neuro-transmitter,” Maggie explains.
+“We need to mindful that boys actually biologically have a little less serotonin than girls, which is a calming chemical neuro-transmitter,” Maggie explains.

-“They also run out of dopamine quicker than girls, which is the capacity to stay engaged.
-Apparently, it’s to do with an enzyme in the muscle layer, because girls mainly have fat; boys have more muscle.”
+“They also run out of dopamine quicker than girls, which helps the capacity to concentrate and stay engaged.
+Apparently, it’s to do with an enzyme in the muscle layer, because girls mainly have fat whereas boys have more muscle.”

 Dopamine and fidgeting